Call now for addiction support(877) 648-4288

 Sex Addiction And Broken Families

 Sex addicts have behavioral tendencies that can affect both themselves and others.
 If someone battling sex addiction has sexual encounters that endanger their family or work life, there can be dire consequences.
-One of the major impacts of sex addiction on the family is the lack of connection a relative may feel.
+One of the major impacts of the disorder on the family is the lack of connection a relative may feel.
 Emotional distance from the sex addict may make loved ones feel alone, anxious, and resentful.

 Another major effect of sex addiction is affairs.
 The secrecy that goes into the affairs sex addicts have create distrust within relationships.
 A suspecting spouse who discovers their husband or wife is having affairs likely will no longer trust them and leave.
 The result is a broken family and someone needing help regaining control over their life.

 Sex Addiction And Mental Health

 Any sexual act committed by a sex addict may bring on guilt, shame, and a loss of control in sufferers.
 Feelings of powerlessness and frustration are emotional feelings of equal importance.
 These feelings can preoccupy the person’s mind, interfering with daily responsibilities.
 Emotions like guilt, frustration, pressure and shame can cause someone to drink or experiment with drugs for relief.
 Since sex releases endorphins similar to drugs someone with depression can self-medicate through sex for instant gratification.
 This is especially problematic as approximately 28% of male sex addicts struggle with depression.

 Sex Addiction And Substance Use Disorders

 People with sex addiction often battle with substance use disorders and addictions.
-According to the National Center for Biotechnology Information, 80% of patients battling sex addiction also battle substance use disorders.
+According to the National Center for Biotechnology Information, 80% of patients battling the disorder also battle substance use problems.
 The most common was alcohol abuse; however, many other substances were abused as well.